-Two species are presently associated with the LCDcrab infection, both members of the ascomycete order Chaetothyriales but in different clades (de Hoog et al., 2011).
-E. cancerae is a member of a clade with prevalently waterborne Exophiala species that are potentially able to cause infection in cold-blooded animals such as fish, turtles, seahorses and -dragons, frogs, and mussels (Nyaoke et al., 2009; Dover et al., 2007; Sanchez-Camara et al., 2006).
-Several Exophiala species are relatively host-specific (Nyaoke et al., 2009; de Hoog et al., 2011).
+Two species are presently associated with the LCD-crab infection, both members of the ascomycete order Chaetothyriales.
+Judging from analysis based on conserved SSU and LSU rDNA genes, E. cancerea and an undescribed fonsecaea-like species are located in different clades within the order.
+Exophiala cancerea was recently described by de Hoog et al. (2012) as a member of a clade with prevalently waterborne Exophiala species that are potentially able to cause infection in cold-blooded animals.
+Numerous reports are available describing the occurrence of systemic or superficial infections by meso- to psychrophilic Exophiala species in animals such as fish, turtles, seahorses and -dragons, frogs, and mussels (de Hoog et al., 2012; Nyaoke et al, 2009; Dover et al., 2007; Sanchez-Camara et al., 2006).
+Several Exophiala species are relatively host-specific (Nyaoke et al, 2009; de Hoog et al., 2012).

-E. cancerae was present in all crabs exhibiting symptoms of Lethargic Crab Disease from all localities where disease outbreaks was investigated.
+Exophiala cancerae was present in all crabs exhibiting symptoms of Lethargic Crab Disease from all localities where disease outbreaks was investigated.
 Further, a recent study of artificial infection demonstrated the high pathogenicity of the species and its ability to cause the disease with comparable clinical signs (Orélis-Ribeiro et al., 2011).
 Thus, E. cancerae is considered to be the main agent of LCD.
-In a recently completed but unpublished study (R. Schier Guerra, pers. commun.)
+In a recently completed but unpublished study (R. Schier Guerra, pers. comm.)
 E. cancerae could not be detected from environmental niches of mangrove habitats with a history of LCD outbreaks.
 This result would suggest that the species is strongly limited to the tissues of the mangrove land crab.
-De Hoog et al. (2011) reported the same species from water in Germany and in The Netherlands, from a diseased toad in Israel, from several clinical samples in Europe (primarily skin and nail) and from a fruit drink in Australia.
+De Hoog et al. (2012) reported the same species from water in Germany and in The Netherlands, from a diseased toad in Israel, from several clinical samples in Europe (primarily skin and nail) and from a fruit drink in Australia.
 A global distribution of the species is, thus, apparent.
-Despite the large scale of the LCD outbreaks, up to 90% of crabs dying from the disease in certain localities, the world wide occurrence of the species (de Hoog et al., 2011) suggests that it may have been present in Brazil prior to the beginning of the epizootic in 1998.
+Despite the large scale of the LCD outbreaks, up to 90% of crabs dying from the disease in certain localities, the world wide occurrence of the species (de Hoog et al., 2012) suggests that it may have been present in Brazil prior to the beginning of the epizootic in 1998.
 Indeed, reports from elder fishermen of regions distant more that 1500 km from each other along the coast of Brazil indicate the occurrence of extensive mortality events of mangrove-land crabs more than 50 years ago.
 Assuming that the species has a wide distribution, changes in host or in environmental conditions, rather than emergence of virulent fungal genotypes, are likely causes of the epizootic.
 The natural niches of the etiologic species of LCD remain unknown.